mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

+  * Getting information back out of the stack, e.g. CFN Outputs.
   * The nodejs app doesn't start automatically on boot..?
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Try to read the event stream during creation/teardown, for better feedback on what's happening
-  * Getting information back out of the stack, e.g. CFN Outputs.
   * Injecting configuration into EC2 instances, so they can e.g. find an appropriate database to connect to at runtime.
 Might need cooperation from awsbox.
   * Tagging stacks with their current deployed version and profile name.
   * Filtering 'awsboxen list' output by profile name.
+  * Handling of production secrets e.g. SSL certs.